nahkd123/stonks/docs/References/Adapters/ScoreboardUnitAdapter.md

 - `<Objective name>`: Name of scoreboard objective.
 If the scoreboard objective doesn't exists, it will creates a new one with `dummy` criterion.

 !!! tip "What can you do with `ScoreboardUnitAdapter`?"
-    - Make an actual stock market in your game.
-The objective name is the stock ticker symbol.
     - Essences system where each player can spend their essences (removing score from scoreboard objective) to enchant their items without spending XP.
 Players can farm those essences so they can sell them to other players through Stonks.
     - If you are creative enough, you can figure out what to do with this adapter!